When you need an Occupation and Hoarding permit

 No occupation of Council land is permitted without an Occupation and Hoarding permit.

-You may also require Council consent under Building Regulation 116
+Please note: you may also require Council consent under Building Regulation 116.

 Where occupation of the road reserve is connected with a building permit